edgedb/easy-edgedb/chapter17/answers.md

 You could even name the tuple inside the tuple with the city name and population if you wanted.

-#### 3. How would you create an alias that contains all the months of the year?
+#### 3. How would you create an alias that contains all the seasons of the year?

 Easy!
 Just make a set of scalars and precede it with the keyword `alias`.
 You could make it out of `str`s: